-HS505 Understanding Violence & Victimization 3 credits

-This course examines the traumatic consequences of terrorism and disasters upon individuals and groups, as well as the individual and collective social behaviors that often occur as a result of these events.
+HS505 Understanding Violence & Victimization 3 creditsThis course examines the traumatic consequences of terrorism and disasters upon individuals and groups, as well as the individual and collective social behaviors that often occur as a result of these events.
 The course examines a range of psychological and social issues related to terrorism and disaster, including theories of trauma, trauma prevention strategies and crisis intervention, the impact of trauma upon first responders and those directly exposed to terrorism and disasters, the psychological goals of terrorism, and post-traumatic stress.
 Individual and group dynamics and reactions are examined.

-HS510+ Research Design & Methods 3 credits
+HS510+ Research Methods 3 credits

-Presents the nature of the research process and guidelines or formulating research questions and testable hypotheses.
-Reviews the methods of operationalizing variables and indicators, and collecting data, including designing experiments and carrying out surveys; Explores data analysis strategies leading to a written report.
+Presents the nature of methodology employed in social science research.
+The course will include the research process and guidelines of formulating research questions, testable hypotheses, operationalizing variables and indicators, research design, data collection, and data analysis.
 Prerequisite: HS501 or permission of the instructor.